itstommymorgan/vim_config/README.markdown

 2-space setting that it uses for indentation, since I'm required to use 3 spaces at work), which can be found in `vim/config/rails.vim`.

+### rvm.vim ###

+rvm.vim allows you to place an indicator in your status line that determines which Ruby/Gemset you're currently using through RVM (the Ruby Version Manager).
+Although I highly recommend using RVM if you're a Rubyist, you can simply remove rvm.vim if you don't find this helpful.

 ### SnipMate ###

 SnipMate gives you snippets - pieces of often typed tyext you can insert into